Anti-Poaching Patrols in Myanmar

-As Myanmar (Burma) opens up to international trade, it is essential that its vast forest areas – and potential elephant habitat – are protected, the elephants in them surveyed, and their populations estimated.
+Since Myanmar (Burma) opened up to international trade in 2012, it has become essential that its vast forest areas remain protected, elephants in them are surveyed, and their populations estimated.

 Elephant Family is partnering with the Wildlife Conservation Society, which has been working in Myanmar for over a decade and is supporting the Myanmar Forest Department to strengthen its existing systems of law enforcement for the protection of elephants and their habitats.